Lines and Planes

 $\begin{align*} & 3x_2+2x_3=5 \end{align*}$

-This post is a chapter in the book Justin Math: Linear Algebra.
+This post is part of the book Justin Math: Linear Algebra.
 Suggested citation: Skycak, J. (2019).
 Lines and Planes.
-Justin Math: Linear Algebra. https://justinmath.com/lines-and-planes/
+In Justin Math: Linear Algebra. https://justinmath.com/lines-and-planes/